 With the growing popularity of artificial turf fields and the increase in turf burns and other minor abrasions that come with it, there is cause for concern over the possibility of MRSA contraction from artificial turf, gym equipment, mats, and other practice tools.

 There are two main ways to rid the artificial turf of Staph, MRSA, and other harmful bacteria.
-Most use a chemical spray which is costly and leaves ta oxic residue that athletes will come in contact with.
+Most use a chemical spray which is costly and leaves a toxic residue that athletes will come in contact with.
 A far simpler and just as effective option is to blast UVC light onto the artificial turf and destroy the DNA of harmful microorganisms.
-Finding bacteria on turf and other surfaces is easy, and getting rid of it equally as easy with our UVC equipment, the GreenZapr, and miniZapr.
+Finding bacteria on turf and other surfaces is easy, and getting rid of it equally as easy with our UVC equipment, the GreenZapr, and MiniZapr.

 850 GreenZapr and 860 MiniZapr Kill Bacteria on Artificial Turf

-Once you are ready to expand your fleet of artificial turf maintenance equipment, take a look at two state-of-the-art pieces, the GreenZapr and the miniZapr.
+Once you are ready to expand your fleet of artificial turf maintenance equipment, take a look at two state-of-the-art pieces, the GreenZapr, and the MiniZapr.
 Both are designed specifically to destroy problems like Staph and MRSA before they even start.
 GreensGroomer Worldwide, with extensive research in hand, created this equipment as the most durable and effective on the market.
-Made of powder coated aluminum, the GreenZapr and miniZapr are both durable and lightweight.

 The 850 GreenZapr

 The GreenZapr and MiniZapr are truly one-pass solutions to ensuring the safety of all your athletes and patrons.
 The GreenZapr is for large outdoor spaces and pulled by almost any utility vehicle.
-Meanwhile, the MiniZapr is perfect for any indoor space and is powered by a small generator or simply plugged into any wall outlet.
-We are so convinced that the miniZapr is the next big thing in preventing MRSA, that we’ve started another business entirely dedicated to this revolutionary piece of equipment.
+The 860 MiniZapr is perfect for any indoor area.
+Simply plug the unit into any wall outlet.
+We are so convinced that the MiniZapr is the next big thing in preventing MRSA, that we’ve started another business entirely dedicated to this revolutionary piece of equipment.

-Mike at Sports Turf Northwest, is here to aid anyone looking to get started in the field of artificial turf maintenance.
-He has extensive knowledge of the science behind UVC technology and is happy to answer any questions you have about getting started in this business.
-Give him a call or email him to open new possibilities for your artificial turf business.
-Soon, Sports Turf Northwest will be offering a turn-key solution to quickly opening shop in an artificial turf business.
+Sports Turf Northwest will aid anyone looking to get started in the field of artificial turf maintenance.
+We have extensive knowledge behind the science of UVC technology and are happy to answer any questions you have.
+Soon, Sports Turf Northwest will be offering a turn-key solution to help those looking to get started.
 While we aren’t interested in franchising, we will be providing a one-stop-shop for marketing, website design, and implementation services for hardly any cost.
 We want to see artificial turf maintenance businesses succeed and are ready to help.